 The network uses the Modbus RTU protocol via RS-485.
-The controls should be wired in a point-to-point (daisy-chain) topology as per the RS-485 specification.
+The controls should be wired in a point-to-point (Daisy-chain) topology as per the RS-485 specification.
 The terminals for the Modbus sequencing network are P12.3 (A+) and P12.4 (B-).
+Connect ground/drain to earth ground to avoid communication errors.